Caelum: Stars

+The constellation Caelum showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 The brightest star, (Alpha) α Caeli, is a double star, containing an F-type main-sequence star of magnitude 4.45 and a red dwarf of magnitude 12.5_{ }, 20.17 pc from Earth.
 (Beta) β Caeli, another F-type star of magnitude 5.05_{ }, is further away, being located 28.67 pc from Earth.
 Unlike α, β Caeli is a subgiant star, slightly evolved from the main sequence.
 (Delta) δ Caeli, also of magnitude 5.05_{ }, is a B-type subgiant and is much farther from Earth, at 216 pc.

 (Gamma) γ^{1}Caeli is a double-star with a red giant primary of magnitude 4.58 and a secondary of magnitude 8.1_{ }.
 The primary is 55.59 pc from Earth.
 The two components are difficult to resolve with small amateur telescopes because of their difference in visual magnitude and their close separation.
 This star system forms an optical double with the unrelated X Caeli (previously named γ^{2}Caeli), a Delta Scuti variable located 98.33 pc from Earth.
 These are a class of short-period (six hours at most) pulsating stars that have been used as standard candles and as subjects to study astroseismology.
 The only other variable star in Caelum visible to the naked eye is RV Caeli, a pulsating red giant of spectral type M1III, which varies between magnitudes 6.44 and 6.56_{ }.

 Three other stars in Caelum are still occasionally referred to by their Bayer designations, although they are only on the edge of naked-eye visibility.
 (Nu) ν Caeli is another double star, containing a white giant of magnitude 6.07 and a star of magnitude 10.66, with unknown spectral type.
 The system is approximately 52.55 pc away.
 (Lambda) λ Caeli, at magnitude 6.24, is much redder and farther away, being a red giant around 227 pc from Earth.
 (Zeta) ζ Caeli is even fainter, being only of magnitude 6.36_{ }.
 This star, located 132 pc away, is a K-type subgiant of spectral type K1.
 The other twelve naked-eye stars in Caelum are not referred to by Bode's Bayer designations anymore, including RV Caeli.